 Once the required data has been defined in the Compute % Impervious dialog box, click the [Compute] button.

 The software will then compute the percent impervious value for each of the selected subbasins.
 After the computation is done, the computed values will be shown in the Computed % Impervious editable column.
 The software also allows the user to modify these computed values.

-Once done, click the [OK] button, and all HEC-HMS stormwater loss methods that require the percent impervious value will have the data populated into the appropriate fields.
+Once the computation is done, all HEC-HMS stormwater loss methods that require the percent impervious value will have the data populated into the appropriate fields.